 Our website provides an avenue for promoting Kempton and the surrounding area.
 Keep abreast of what's happening in and around Kempton through the Community Notice Board and check out our Festival page to see photo's of past Festivals and find out what's being planned for the next one.

 If you are planning to stay, Kempton has an overnight van site - keys to access the amenities can be obtained from the Council Office or Post Office.
 The Huntington Tavern is open for meals seven days a week.
-Old Kempton Distillery is open from 10am to 4pm daily (except Public Holidays) and offer distillery tours, whisky tasting and light meals.
+Old Kempton Distillery is open 10am to 4pm daily (excluding Christmas Day, Boxing Day and New Years Day) and offer distillery tours, whisky & gin tasting and a cafe style menu.
 The RSL sub-branch welcomes visitors and is open on Thursday nights from 6pm.
 The Victoria Memorial Hall is also available for hire for functions - contact: email firstname.lastname@example.org.

 Visiting Tasmania or just going for a drive along the Midland's Highway make sure you turn off and take some time to enjoy Kempton.
 Settled in the early 1800's Kempton was once a bustling coaching and farming village.
 Now days it is much quieter but still maintains it's village atmosphere.